whosonfirst/whosonfirst-www/www/blog/2019/05/13/geonames/index.md

 By importing the millions of locality records from GeoNames into Who's On First, we've added the most detailed and comprehensive locality coverage available to Who's On First.

-Although there were various constraints along the way to importing such a large dataset, the end result as been a increase in detail at the locality level.
+Although there were various constraints along the way to importing such a large dataset, the end result has been an increase in detail at the locality level.
 Our goal is to provide this coverage to users of Who's On First; coupled with the previous work at other placetypes, we hope that you're able to enjoy the new additions.

 _Photo Credit: [Paul Sableman, flickr](https://www.flickr.com/photos/pasa/15891216909/in/photolist-qdfD9r-7EXjUH-6jT6jo-fD5xU7-8fEErJ-9ADygi-4YsWRt-rTmN-7UxFvd-brxPcD-f682yx-6CVHMS-4YsX8M-2vBtmc-oiZ7Qr-fD5zx3-qouxiV-6umM3w-fD5vHy-59M6Q7-2V4DEg-afXdPv-27BgvcM-9TGSQY-27TSkdM-brxLa4-a1jVAW-Qj7nax-2frphda-qx7M9q-qouwev-5WHZMm-tW7FY-brxM8g-7mU5AB-URGwB6-htZry4-V8budP-r3QJ26-e9YHw-broUxe-62hjSC-tW7B6-8K1Pht-f682Ai-5sDZek-8N5z8H-bt428R-gnUFB9-fD5nBL)_